Led by professionals and stakeholders in Assistive Technology (AT) and AAC from throughout the state of Wisconsin.

 Vision: Foster a grassroots effort to fill a gap left behind by the defunding of WATI.
 Bring Wisconsin back to a place where AT/AAC professionals are created, developed and supported in order to provide a high quality of AT/AAC services to all students with disabilities throughout Wisconsin.

-Parent Support Committee
+Family Support Committee